 If you don’t want to use an automated tool, or you want a quick overview of the competitive landscape, then go to Google and browse the top 10 search results that come up for your niche.
 Enter “local area + keyword phrase.”
-If you are a dentist in Sydney, then simply type into Google “Sydney Dentist,” and pay particular attention to the top 3 results.
+If you are an implant dentist in Perth, providing All-on-4 Implants, then simply type into Google "All-on-4 Perth" and pay particular attention to the top 3 results.
 Those are the ones to beat.

 Get a Keyword Targeting StrategyOne of the first places to start when doing local SEO is with a keyword strategy.
 What are the keywords that people are typing into the search engines to find businesses like yours?
 If you are currently running ads on Google, you can use their Keyword Planner to determine relevant keywords and search volumes.

 These tools are helpful because not only do they provide you with valuable insights about your desired keywords, but they also give you inspiration for other words and phrases you might not have thought of yet.

 Select Your KeywordsIn addition to the obvious, low-hanging fruit that you’ll find with a keyword planner, look for words that have high search volume, low competition or are highly targeted.
 Look for long-tail keywords, too.
 A long-tail keyword is a combination of words that form a longer phrase.